cassianhodges-tech/sp500-financial-analysis/README.md

 # S&P 500 Financial Analysis Project

-This Python project analyses companies within the S&P 500 by sector using financial data from Yahoo Finance.
-The aim of the project is to compare firms within the same sector using a range of financial metrics and produce a ranked output based on their relative performance.
+This project analyses companies within the S&P 500 by sector using financial data from Yahoo Finance.

-## Overview

-The project groups S&P 500 companies into sectors, allows a sector to be selected, then downloads quarterly financial data for each company in that sector.
-It uses income statement, balance sheet and cash flow data to calculate several financial ratios and measures.

-The project then ranks companies across the selected metrics using a cumulative scoring model.
-Lower cumulative scores indicate stronger relative performance across the measures used.

-## Metrics Included

-The project calculates and compares companies using:
+It downloads financial statement data, calculates company-level financial ratios, ranks stocks within a chosen sector and exports the results to Excel.
+The project also includes further analysis using insider purchase data and analyst recommendations.

+## What the project does

+The programme allows a user to select a sector, such as Real Estate, Technology or Financial Services.
+It then analyses the stocks in that sector and calculates a range of financial metrics.

+The main financial metrics include:

 * Gross profit margin
 * Operating profit margin